alex-siteminder-test/sm-emailer/readme.md

 - More comprehensive testing for failing over between other combinations of email transports
 - More comprehensive testing for input validation
 - Better messages for validation failed - right now I'm returning what Joi says, which works fine but it's a bit ugly.
+- Having a configurable timeout for Sendgrid/Mailgun.
+Right now this fails over in the event that Sendgrid/Mailgun are nice enough to send back a 500 or something when they're broken - if they simply drop off the internet then the failover will simply follow the default node-fetch timeout behaviour.